craftcodesolutions/ourcanteennbackend/app/api/owner/orderclssified/ROUTE_DOC.md

 ---

-## Notes
+## Additional Notes
 - This endpoint is intended for owner users.
 Ensure the JWT token corresponds to a valid owner in the `users` collection.
+- Only orders for the authenticated owner's restaurant are included (filtered by `restaurantId`).
-- The grouping is based on the `collectionTime` field, which should be an ISO date string.
+- Orders are grouped by the `collectionTime` field, which should be an ISO date string.

----
+- The response includes an `itemsSummary` array for each date, summarizing the total quantity of each item ordered on that date.
+Each item includes `itemId`, `name`, `image`, and `quantity`.